-When the Program Administrator communicates that an Approved Vendor is suspended, the Approved Vendor could generallymay be suspended from some or all of the items listed below:
+When the Program Administrator communicates that an Approved Vendor is suspended, the Approved Vendor may be suspended from some or all of the items listed below:

-- Generating new disclosure forms - Generating new project applications - Entering subscription information for community solar projects - Moving forward on already generated disclosure forms and/or in process project applications - Part I verification of applications - Having batches of projects submitted to the Illinois Commerce Commission for its Approval - Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program incentives through such marketing
+- Generating new disclosure forms - Generating new project applications - Entering subscription information for community solar projects - Moving forward on already generated disclosure forms and/or in process project applications - Part I verification of applications - Having batches of projects submitted to the Illinois Commerce Commission for its Approval

-- Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor and/or Designee in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program
+- Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor and/or Designee in good standing to work around Program suspension - Register as or act as a Designee in the Program - Participation in the IPA's Illinois Solar for All program

-When the Program Administrator communicates that a Designee is suspended, the Designee could generallymay be suspended from any or all of the items listed below:
+When the Program Administrator communicates that a Designee is suspended, the Designee may be suspended from any or all of the items listed below:

-- Generating new disclosure forms - Moving forward on already generated disclosure forms - Collaborating with the Designee's Approved Vendor(s) to convert Disclosure Forms into Project Applicationsproject applications - Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program_Program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor or Designee in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program
+- Generating new disclosure forms - Moving forward on already generated disclosure forms - Collaborating with the Designee's Approved Vendor(s) to convert Disclosure Forms into project applications - Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of Program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor or Designee in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program - Register as an Approved Vendor in the Program

-The Agency willgenerally seek to accommodate any pending applications after a suspension is imposed upon an Approved Vendor or Designee to minimize the impact on the suspended entity's customer(s).
+The Agency will generally seek to accommodate any pending applications after a suspension is imposed upon an Approved Vendor or Designee to minimize the impact on the suspended entity's customer(s).
 However, if the Approved Vendor is suspended for reasons related to bankruptcy, failure to pay customers their portion of the REC incentive payment, or similar concerns, the Agency may prevent an application from moving through the application process if doing otherwise may risk compounding the reason for which the Approved was suspended.